Terezi Dragon Cape tutorial

 And keep your pins in so that it’ll be easier for you to sew.

-Just keeping sewing…Remember just to sew where the spikes are, and not the bottom or front of your hood like a dumbass.
+Just keeping sewing…Remember just to sew where the spikes are, and not the bottom or front of your hood.

 Dem spikes.
 That’s basically what it looks like.
 Now if you’re like me, then you probably missed a spot.
 Run your fingers in the seam so that you can find any little spots you didn’t sew.